New Era (1854 ship)

+The journey

-The journeyNew Era was built in Bath, Maine as an emigrant ship of 1328 tons in 1854 and set sail on this its first voyage on September 28.
+New Era was built in Bath, Maine as an emigrant ship of 1328 tons in 1854 and set sail on this its first voyage on September 28.
 The ship was carrying nearly all German emigrants having sailed from Bremen, Germany with a final destination of New York.
 The crossing was difficult with 40 passengers being lost to cholera during the journey.
 It was later reported that New Era was a leaky ship with both crew and passengers required to man pumps during the voyage.

+Grounding

-GroundingNew Era grounded in a dense fog in the morning hours of the 13 November with the reported loss of about 150 lives.
+New Era grounded in a dense fog in the morning hours of the 13 November with the reported loss of about 150 lives.

 Memorial marker

 Asbury Park founder James A. Bradley placed a memorial marker for the wreck in 1893; it was lost to sea shortly after.
 On September 15, 2012 an archeological search performed with ground penetrating radar failed to find the monument.